Streeting: Time for assisted dying debate has come, as Bill introduced in Lords

 The broadcaster and Childline founder said she had “caught a glimpse of hope” with this fresh bid to change the law being laid before Parliament.

-The title of former Labour justice secretary Lord Falconer of Thoroton’s private member’s bill – the Assisted Dying for Terminally Ill Adults Bill – was read out at the start of business in the House of Lords on Friday, and is expected to be first debated at a later date.
+The title of former Labour justice secretary Lord Falconer of Thoroton’s private member’s bill – the Assisted Dying for Terminally Ill Adults Bill – was read out at the start of business in the House of Lords on Friday, and is expected to be debated in mid-November.

+It is possible a private member’s bill on assisted dying could be chosen for debate in the Commons, when a ballot takes place in September.

+Lord Falconer, who described assisted dying as “the UK’s next great social reform”, said he had asked for his Bill to have its Second Reading debate in November “so that colleagues in the House of Commons can, if they wish, hold their own debate and vote on Second Reading in advance of the House of Lords”.

 Health Secretary Wes Streeting said the time for debate on the divisive issue has come, but admitted he is “uncharacteristically undecided” on the topic.